 Hiring a professional painting crew is a good option for those homeowners not skilled or ambitious enough to take on such a monumental task.
 However, over time this can add up to a very large and potentially on going expense that most homeowners don’t factor into their budgets.

-Conventional vinyl siding eliminates the costs associated with long term maintenance of your homes exterior.
+Vinyl siding eliminates the costs associated with long term maintenance of your homes exterior.